apprendimento/scuola/README.md

 # scuola

-# Hi this repository will contain text file to learn disciplines concenrinig economy, txt files and pngs.
+# Hi this repository will contain text files to learn disciplines concenrinig economy, txt files and pngs.